 William D. Dunham World War II Collection

 The collection also holds a silk map, circa 1939-1945.
-It is Number C-42 and features Samar, an island of the Philippines.
+It is Number C-42 of the Philippine Islands, featuring Samar.
 The map is 17x22" and is mounted on cardboard backing.
 The edges have been folded over and are taped to the back.

 Dates